-- 1 tsp.
-Chili Powder (adjust to taste)
+- 1 teaspoon Chili Powder adjust to taste

 - Wash the green chilies, make a slit vertically and remove the seeds using a fork or a spoon.
 I used my fingers to deseed the chilies but if one has a sensitive skin, please do not use your fingers.
 Also, please wash your hands immediately after removing the seeds.
 I didn’t remove all the seeds as we like spicy hot curry.
 If one’s heat tolerance level is very low, please remove all the seeds.